The Breach Reporting Dillema

 - Breaches do not correlate with fraud.
 Something else we’ve discussed here before.
 In short, there isn’t necessary any correlation between a “breach” notification and any actual fraud.
 Thus the value of breach notification statistics is limited.
 A lost backup tape may contain 10 million records, yet we don’t have a singe case that I can find where a lost tape correlated with fraud.
 My gut is that hacking attacks result in more fraud, but even that is essentially impossible to prove with today’s accounting.

 - There’s no national standard for a breach, never mind an international standard.
-Every jurisdiction has its own definition.
+Every jurisdiction has their own definition.
 While many follow the California standard, many others do not.

 Crime statistics are some of the most difficult to gather and normalize on the planet.
 Cybercrime statistics are even worse.